-U.S. extends economic aid to Greenland to counter China, Russia in Arctic
+US extends economic aid to Greenland to counter China, Russia in Arctic

 Russia has stepped up its military capabilities in the Arctic, while China calls itself a “near Arctic state” and has laid plans for a Polar Silk Road focused on new Arctic shipping routes and access to natural resources.

-The United States has paid little attention to the Arctic in the last two decades, but the officials said it is “in the process of adjusting our Arctic policy to today’s new strategic realities.”
+The United States has paid little attention to the Arctic in the last two decades, but the officials said it was “in the process of adjusting our Arctic policy to today’s new strategic realities.”

-Reporting by Jacob Gronholt-Pedersen, Editing by Chizu Nomiyama and Timothy Heritage
+Reporting by Jacob Gronholt-Pedersen, Editing by Timothy Heritage and Mark Potter